 As a result of his win at the Tampa Pro, Lunsford was granted an invitation to the 2017 Mr. Olympia.
 Subsequently, just one month after his pro debut, he made his debut on the big stage.
 Furthermore, he managed to capture the 5th place position.
 Therefore, he had established himself as a massive prospect in the division.

 One of the few criticisms that could be made about the career of Lunsford thus far, is his lack of regular competition.
 In fact, he would only compete at Mr. Olympia in 2018.
 Although this time, he would see improved results, instead earning second place.
 On top of that, 2019 would be the same result, again only competing at Mr. Olympia, earning second.
+In 2020, he scored fourth place in 212 Olympia and won the title in 2021.
+Lunsford received a special invitation to compete at the 2022 Olympia in the open division, and he did not disappoint and took second place.

 Derek Lunsford – Championships and Accomplishments